Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 Driving and SCUBA diving around the Izu peninsula sounds like a wonderful multi-day dive trip to me.
 However, I only had the time (and budget) to pick one of those awesome spots...
 Let's try one of the best ones!

-Izu Ocean Park / Izu Kaiyo Koen - Awesome Dive Spot & Facility in Japan!
+Izu Oceanic Park / Izu Kaiyo Koen - Awesome Dive Spot & Facility in Japan!

-HOT OUTDOOR BATHS at Izu Ocean Park!
+HOT OUTDOOR BATHS at Izu Oceanic Park!
 The best surface interval!!!

 There are various swimming pools including a deep one for training purposes an Olympic pool and various waterfront pools that look like lagoons.
 The setting is lovely with palm trees, Caribbean music through the speakers and countless pick-nick tables, hammocks and grass areas for BBQ and relaxing.